Woodsman: Hard hit chopping

 This event is a variation on the underhand chop which scores a competitor not on time, but on the number of axe swings needed to sever the log.

-Sawing
+The least amount of swings used to cut through the log determines the winner.
+If two contestants tie, then time is taken into consideration, and whomever completed the log faster wins.

 Bow saw

 The Bow Saw event is most typically run as a singles or as a team event.
 A 36-inch bow saw fitted with a competition-grade peg and raker blade is most frequently used.
 In a singles event, a competitor is typically asked to cut a series of thin slices, called cookies, from a log, which is chained down to a stanchion.
 Each disk of wood sawn must be complete, or a penalty is assessed.
 As a team event, each member cuts one or two disks, and team members switch after completing their cuts.
 This event is scored for total time to complete all cuts.

 Crosscut sawing

 This event is run as either a doubles or team event.
 As a crosscut saw is a two-man saw, each cut must be made with a pair of teammates.
 A series of cookies are sawed off for time, as in the bow saw event.
 The saws used for these events tend to be the most expensive individual pieces of equipment for a woodsman team, running into thousands of dollars for a competition-filed peg and raker or M tooth saw.
-Great pains are taken before the event is run to examine the log being cut for knots or imperfections which can damage these very aggressively filed saws.
+Great pains are taken before the event is run to examine the log being cut for knots or imperfections which can damage these very expensive and delicate instruments.

+Jack and Jill

+Jack and Jill is a double crosscut saw event that has one male and one female participant following the same rules as the two-man saw.
+The name originates from the male term lumberjack and the female term lumberjill.